-Symptoms of RSI usually develop over time and in addition to aches and cramps, they can cause swelling, tingling, numbness, stiffness, weakness and even sensitivity to cold and heat, says the Cleveland Clinic.
+RSI symptoms usually develop over time, and in addition to aches and cramps, they can cause swelling, tingling, numbness, stiffness, weakness, and even sensitivity to cold and heat, says the Cleveland Clinic.
 Here are some measures to avoid it:

 Circle both wrists in a clockwise and counterclockwise direction.